How to reach more local fleets and field service fleets

 And finally, yes, many plumbers and HVAC!

 They all had vans or pickups.
 A few box trucks and specialized work trucks.
 Also, SUVs and company cars for salespeople and company owners.
 We even once had a 60-foot boom lift delivered.
 It was towed by an equipment rental company truck and trailer.

 You might think these were mostly one-man operations.
 That’s not true.
-Only a few were because we tend to call larger businesses.
-They are out there, especially if you serve fleets in a large metro area – we’re by Chicago – or you sell nationally.
-Most of these companies have many vehicles to serve residential as well as commercial customers.
-Some are local branches or franchises of national businesses.
+Only a few were, because we tend to call larger businesses.
+Bigger fleets are especially in larger metro areas – we’re by Chicago.
+These companies can have many dozens of vehicles so all their staff can serve residential and large commercial customers.
+Some are local branches of national fleets.

-If you want to find local fleets like these, our ProsperFleet lead gen data covers Class 1 to 8.
+If you want to find local fleets like these, our ProsperFleet lead gen data covers Class 1 to 8 vehicles.
 So it includes sedans, cargo vans, pickup trucks, local delivery trucks, box trucks, work trucks.
 It has prospecting data for fleets with 5+ vehicles.

 Director of Marketing & Customer Success at Valgen